-Ms Helen Khinich – Deputy Headteacher & Year 2 Lead
+Ms Helen Khinich – Deputy Headteacher, Designated Safeguarding Lead and Key Stage 1 Lead

 Ms Khinich has been teaching for eight years and has previously worked in Lambeth and Hackney.
 She also worked at a new free school in Barking and Dagenham, and was involved in the pre-opening stage.
 Helen is an Early Years specialist and is committed to ensuring that pupils have the very best quality teaching and learning.

-Mrs Holmes previously worked in Reception at Kilburn Grange School and has previous experience as a nursery teacher at an academy.
-This involved her being instrumental in the development of the Early Years setting.
-Amy is currently training to be the Special Educational Needs & Disabilities Leader at Kilburn Grange School.
+Mrs Holmes previously worked in Reception and Year 1 at Kilburn Grange School and has previous experience as a nursery teacher at an academy.
+Mrs Holmes has been instrumental in the developmental of Kilburn Grange School, as she was one of our founding teachers when we opened in September 2015.
+Amy has completed the Special Educational Needs & Disabilities Coordinator Award from the Institute of Education with merit and currently leads Inlcusion at Kilburn Grange School.

 Ms Storey has worked in Education for 15 years in a variety of roles and has taught in both Reception and Year 2 during her teaching career.
 As a result, Sarah is familiar with both the EYFS curriculum and the national curriculum.
 She has gained invaluable experience and training over the years when working with children and children with Special Educational Needs and Disability (SEND).
 She has used this experience and knowledge to support individual children, their siblings and their parents/carers.
 Sarah ensures that each child experiences an inclusive curriculum that fosters ‘a love for learning’.
 She believes that learning should be fun but most importantly engaging, stimulating and educational.